open/close all folders

 - In Cast Away, Chuck Noland does this before sailing away from the island he was marooned on, presumably to leave a record in case he dies at sea.

 - The Killing Room (2009).
 Several people are locked in a room and forced to take part in a lethal Mind Control experiment.
-One of them finds HELP ME and a list of names has been scratched into the wall.
-They find the names are all scratched over the walls.
+One finds HELP ME and a list of names has been scratched into the wall.
+Then they find names are scratched all over the walls.
 The anonymous researcher secretly watching the experiment then brags, "It used to take six to eight hours to reach this point, but leaving those names really sped up the process."

 - The Shawshank Redemption: BROOKS WAS HERE